 As I continue my ministry here at Presentation Parish I ask for your prayers knowing that the Lord will bless us on our journey.
-I realize that our mission is to continue and build on the legacy of Fr.
-Jeremy Leatherby and those priests who worked here before.
+I realize that our mission is to continue and build on the legacy of the priests and the faithful people who came before us.
 I am in great admiration of the ministry to the Catholic School; Religious Education; Social outreach through St. Vincent De Paul; Adoration of the Blessed Sacrament and many various ministries to help us to nurture our faith.

 The challenges of the ministry always led me to God, for the fulfillment is found in God alone.
 I have been blessed with this unique vocation as a gift from God for the service of God’s people.
 I am always mindful and offer thanks for all who have nurtured my faith: my parents, teachers, friends, and other priests (especially Msgr.
 Andrew Coffey) and all those to whom I have ministered all these years.
 I am always inspired by the words of the Blessed Mother: “Be it done unto me according to your word”.